 Why I love it: The Ergobaby 360 has a super ergonomic forward-facing carry – it’s a bit funny looking but it’s healthy!
 This carrier can be worn on your front or back as well.
 There is a cool mesh version which is great for hot weather and also has a lumbar support belt, which rocks.

-Good to know: Ergobaby 360 Carriers cannot cross straps in back and requires an infant insert for use with newborns and smaller babies.
+Good to know: Ergobaby 360 Carriers cannot cross straps in the back and requires an infant insert for use with newborns and smaller babies.
 For smaller babies, check out the Ergobaby Omni.

 Runner up, best facing forward: Beco 8

 Why I love it: Straps that cross in back and a polyester body makes this a great sporty carrier that also lets you face baby forward when needed.
 Fits plus size wearers well.

 Good to know: People used to an all-cotton body may not love the sporty fabric.

-Best if you are pregnant (or don’t like anything around your waist): Soul Onbuhimo
+Best for pregnant (or don’t like anything around your waist): Soul Onbuhimo

 Why I love it: This waistless wonder is a backpack carrier that holds baby high up on your back.
 It’s amazing for pregnant moms or anyone who doesn’t love padded waist belts.
 These carriers are minimalist and pack down small.
 Plus, they are very affordable.
 Best for babies who are already sitting up (6 months and up).